 - Unknown working load limit: do not presume.
 Know the working load and the limitations of the working load of the machinery being used.
 Never exceed those limits.

 - Weather conditions: when the visibility of riggers or hoist crews is inadequate by snow, fog, rain, darkness, or smoke, extra caution is needed.
 Operate “all slow” and, if essential, the lift must be deferred.
 Never run a hoisting or rigging procedure when wind gusts create hazards for employees, the public in general, or property.
 Evaluate the size and shape of the load to establish whether wind conditions may cause issues.

 - Malfunctioning components: Analyze all equipment, harnesses, and slings before use.
 Destruct the faulty parts.
 Faulty equipment that is actually discarded may be collected and used by someone who wasn’t aware of its problems.

 If working with a multi-leg sling it is important to make sure the equal weight distribution on all slings and the perfect balance of the object.
 The main source of rigging injuries can always be linked back to a lack of experience on the behalf of a rigger.
-Training services such as OSHA 30 provide workers with a basic understanding of the concepts of safe hoisting and rigging activities in the construction sector.
+Online training courses such as OSHA 10-Hour Construction and OSHA 30-Hour Construction provide workers with a basic understanding of the concepts of safe hoisting and rigging activities in the construction sector.
 OSHA Outreach Courses contains courses like OSHA 30, basic Rigging Principles, Crane Safety, and Basic Rigging Training Suite to help companies with crane and rigging safety.